apache/spark/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My PR addresses the following [Airflow Jira](https://issues.apache.org/jira/browse/AIRFLOW/) issues and references them in the PR title.
 For example, "\[AIRFLOW-XXX\] My Airflow PR"
   - https://issues.apache.org/jira/browse/AIRFLOW-XXX
   - In case you are fixing a typo in the documentation you can prepend your commit with \[AIRFLOW-XXX\], code changes always need a Jira issue.
-  - In case you are proposing a fundamental code change, you need to create an Airflow Improvement Proposal([AIP](https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Improvements+Proposals)).
+  - In case you are proposing a fundamental code change, you need to create an Airflow Improvement Proposal ([AIP](https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Improvements+Proposals)).
+  - In case you are adding a dependency, check if the license complies with the [ASF 3rd Party License Policy](https://www.apache.org/legal/resolved.html#category-x).

 ### Description